Bike share

 Share bikes are either docked or dockless services.
 All share bikes in Waverley are dockless.

-Dockless bike share provides a service where the share bikes are free-floating.
-These bikes are still locked but not to any docking infrastructure.
-These bikes are unlocked via an app for the specific bike share operator.
+Dockless bike share is when the share bikes are free-floating and do not need to be returned to a certain location or docking infrastructure.
 They can be ridden anywhere a normal bike can be ridden but parking can be limited to within designated areas that are specified in the operator’s app.

 Waverley Council does not own, operate or manage bike sharing services in the LGA.
 Private companies who choose to set up bike sharing services do not require our approval.
 All regulations that apply to these services are managed by the NSW Government.
 However, Council maintains ongoing communications with bike share providers to mitigate any issues for residents and achieve the best possible outcomes.